dmulyalin/ttp/docs/source/Lookup Tables/Lookup Tables.rst

    * - `key`_
      - If csv loader used, *key* specifies column name to use as a key
    * - `database`_
-     - Name of database loader touse to load lookup data
+     - Name of database loader to use to load lookup data

 name
 ------------------------------------------------------------------------------